 Find answers to common questions about the Information Management Report (IMR).
-For ease of use, we have grouped the questions into five categories.
+For ease of use, we have grouped the questions into four categories.
 There are also links to further information at the bottom of this page.

 - What is the Information Management Report (IMR)?

 - Why do you collect this information?

 - What does The National Archives do with the information it gathers through the IMR?

 - When did the IMR begin?

 - What is the difference between the RTR and IMR?